 The memory occupied by keys is allocated by regular memory allocation operating system calls.
 The application is responsible for calling the appropriate zeroization functions provided in the module's API listed in Table 10.
+Calling the SSL_free() and SSL_clear() will zeroize the keys and CSPs stored in the TLS protocol internal state and also invoke the module's API listed in Table 10 automatically to zeroize the keys and CSPs.
 The zeroization functions overwrite the memory occupied by keys with "zeros" and deallocate the memory with the regular memory deallocation operating system call.